UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Xpath
 ^^^^^

-`mods:titleInfo[@supplied="yes"]/mods:title`
+:code:`titleInfo[@supplied="yes"]/title`

 Decision
 ^^^^^^^^

 In these cases a supplied="yes" may also be present for one titleInfo element.
-Supplied titles would be used as dcterms:title.
+Supplied titles would be used as `dcterms:title`.
 Triples will not indicate supplied titles using brackets.

 `Example record from roth:5342 <https://digital.lib.utk.edu/collections/islandora/object/roth:5342/datastream/MODS/>`_